 The Ekinoid Project focuses on the idea that a spherical structure can deliver a simple, practical, affordable housing solution, suitable for any environment.
 A structure whose parts can be both mass produced (locally, wherever practicable) and fabricated on-site - by unskilled hands (using detailed written and video instruction, as well as personal support from a previous Ekinoid-home-fabricator).
 Ekinoid homes will be designed to suit the local climate and terrain.

 Universities, we need your collaboration.

 The Ekinoid Project is seeking active, ongoing collaborations with one or more universities.
-We want to forge partnerships (in industry and) with universities regarding architectural, structural engineering and materials solutions, and we want to involve product designers, graphic designers, 3D-graphics artists, town planners etc. The Ekinoid Project will provide excellent long-term research-based projects for groups of second/third-year, Masters and PHD students, in all of the aforementioned areas.
+We want to forge partnerships (in industry and) with universities regarding architectural, structural engineering and materials solutions, and we want to involve product designers, graphic designers, 3D-graphics artists, town planners etc. The Ekinoid Project would provide excellent long-term research-based projects for groups of second/third-year, Masters and PHD students, in the aforementioned areas.

 We are based near St Austell in Cornwall, UK.
 However, we are very happy to work remotely with any sympathetic bodies worldwide.
 We don't care where you are, so long as you can share our vision.
 This is a global project - we are looking for global partnerships, global solutions.